cdalitz/lute-manuscripts/README.md

 ### Copy the lute database to Apache

-Now you can remove the file `index.html` and cpy the content of the database to the appropriate directory.
+Now you can remove the file `index.html` and copy the content of the database to the appropriate directory.
 If you are in the root of this git repository, this is done with